Conveniently Located in Wellesley

 A healthy digestive system is critical to overall health and wellness.
-As a board-certified gastroenterologist and a practitioner of integrative medicine, Dr. Lynne Ahn is perfectly poised to offer a full range of digestive care.
+As a gastroenterologist and a practitioner of integrative medicine, Dr. Lynne Ahn is perfectly poised to offer a full range of digestive care.
 She will help you to proactively manage and maintain your digestive health instead of simply treating disease.

 Gastrointestinal Conditions Treated

 Many patients have sought out Dr. Ahn’s unique expertise in the following conditions: